RosaMoran/Interactive-Google-Map/README.md

 ## <a name="introduction">🤖 Introduction</a>

 - 👉 **Description**<br>
- This is an Google Map website with Advanced Filters and Dynamic Zooming.<br>
+ This is an Google Map website with advanced filters and dynamic Zooming.<br>

 </div>